 Individual, family and no contract plans are available through Verizon Wireless, which has a unique way of choosing service.
 The consumer starts by selecting either a shared data plan or a prepaid plan.
 Individuals or families can use the carrier’s shared data plans.
 The plan specifies the amount of data, and there’s unlimited minutes and texts.

 Also known as the “uncarrier,” T-Mobile only offers no contract plans.
-Its two lines of plans are T-Mobile ONE and Simple Choice.
+Its main plan is the T-Mobile ONE plan.
 For a single monthly price, consumers get unlimited minutes, texts and data, although data is throttled at certain levels depending on the limit the consumer selects.

 While the carriers listed above are the major carriers, there are quite a few other quality carriers available including Ting, TPO Mobile, Tello, US Mobile, Twigby, Republic Wireless, and many more.
 Wirefly also lists these carriers in its cell phone plan comparison tool above.